Woodlands Health Campus to use AI and robotics for patient care

-The new Woodlands hospital in Singapore will be a “pioneer” in the use of tech for patient care, Health Minister Gan Kim Yong announced today.
+The new facility in Singapore will be a “pioneer” in use of tech, the Health Minister said.

 The Woodlands Health Campus will use artificial intelligence and robotics.
 It will use AI to analyse large amounts of data, Channel NewsAsia reported.
 The hospital has said that this will make diagnosis more accurate, and services cheaper and faster.

 Meanwhile, logistics for delivering food, housekeeping and equipment will be automated with robotics.
 This will free up nurses to spend more time with patients.

 Patients will wear electronic wristbands that will allow nurses to monitor their vitals remotely in the hospital and after they are discharged.
 This could include features like monitoring rehabilitation sessions, medication times, heartbeat and sleep patterns, the hospital said.

 Patients will complete administrative processes like check-in, registration, ordering medication and payments online.